Blue Heelers: episode guide

 October 10, 2001

-Jonesy's lack of experience complicates an investigation, when he lets a man go after breaking up a fight, only to discover the man is wanted for drug trafficking and burglary.
+Jonesy's lack of experience complicates an investigation when he lets a man go after breaking up a fight at the Imperial only to later discover the man is wanted for drug trafficking and burglary.
 Is he the same man recently seen troubling the local bank manager and his family?
 Jonesy's concern for the family and his desire to redeem himself places him on the back foot with Tess.
 His concerns seem justified when the bank is robbed and the bank manager and his family are discovered missing.
 Would he rob his own bank… and who else is involved?
 Jonesy is determined to find out.
 Can Tess convince him to play by the rules or will Jonesy's good intentions place the bank manager's family at even greater risk?

 October 17, 2001